A topic from the subject of Electrolysis in Chemistry.

 Applications

-• Purification of copper: Electrorefining is used to purify copper from impurities such as sulfur, oxygen, and iron.
+• Purification of copper: Electrorefining is widely used to purify copper, removing impurities like silver, gold, and other metals.
+The valuable byproducts can be recovered.

-• Purification of gold: Electrorefining is used to purify gold from impurities such as silver, copper, and lead.
+• Purification of gold: Electrorefining is used to purify gold, resulting in very high purity gold.

 Conclusion